-To get more Mathematics review materials, visit https://filipiknow.net/basic-math/ To God be the glory!
+To get more Mathematics review materials, visit https://filipiknow.net/basic-math/

 Angles: Classification and Properties Note that in naming an angle, we must put the letter representing the vertex in the middle.
 Be careful when naming an angle.
-In the given figure above, we can call it \angle ABC or \angle CBA but not \angle BAC nor \angle CAB since the vertex (point B) must always be in the middle of the angle's name.
+In the given figure above, we can call it $\angle ABC$ or $\angle CBA$ but not $\angle BAC$ nor $\angle CAB$ since the vertex (point B) must always be in the middle of the angle's name.
 Sample Problem 1: Determine the angles you can see in the given figure below.

-Answer: The angles are $\angle PQR$, $\angle PQS$, and $\angle SQR$.
+Answer: The angles are \angle PQR, \angle PQS, and \angle SQR.
 Sample Problem 2: Using the same figure above, is SRQ an angle?
 Answer: No, because there are no two rays with R as their common endpoint.
 Angle Measurement Just like any geometric figure, we can also measure an angle.
 To understand the "measurement of an angle", we need to learn the Protractor Postulate.
 Protractor Postulate